geopm/geopm/CONTRIBUTING.md

 Preprocessor usage should be reserved for expressing configure time options.

+Use std::shared_ptr and std::unique_ptr to avoid use of raw pointers in any interfaces or class members.
+There should be no calls to new or delete, and instead to std::make_shared() and geopm::make_unique().
+Prefer to forward declare classes and structures in header files and avoid including local header files in other header files.

 Introducing a new file requires a license comment in its header with a corresponding copying_headers/header.* file.
-The new file path must be listed in the corresponding copying_headers/MANIFEST.* file.
+If the new file does not have the legal text from copying_headers/header.BSD3-intel at the top of the file, the new file path must be listed in the corresponding copying_headers/MANIFEST.* file.
 This can be tested by running the copying_headers/test_license script after committing the new file to git, removing the geopm/MANIFEST file and running the autogen.sh script.
 Files for which a license comment is not appropriate should be listed in copying_headers/MANIFEST.EXEMPT.
 Any new installed files should also be added geopm.spec.in.

 Introducing a new man page requires changes in multiple files:
 1. The build target (man page) should be added to ronn_man in